rollbar/rollbar-java/README.md

 ## Feedback

-To report problems or ask a question about the alpha release, please [create an issue](https://github.com/rollbar/rollbar-java/issues/new) and apply the label `1.0.0-beta` so our team can follow up with you.
+To report problems or ask a question about the beta release, please [create an issue](https://github.com/rollbar/rollbar-java/issues/new) and apply the label `1.0.0-beta` so our team can follow up with you.

 ## Installation